-While many Black migrants know and are proud of their heritage, the horrific effects of centuries of enslaving Black people in the United States has had the effect of robbing many Black Americans of the ability to know or trace their cultural heritage.
+While many Black immigrants in America know and are proud of their heritage, the horrific effects of centuries of enslaving Black people in the United States has had the effect of robbing many Black Americans of the ability to know or trace their cultural heritage.
 Despite being faced with countless obstacles, Black immigrants and their descendants have shaped the fabric of the United States and are an essential part of American history.
-Significant events such as the Harlem Renaissance (a golden age of Black literature, poetry, and art) and the creation of blues, jazz, and rock music would not have been possible without the contributions of Black immigrants in the United States.
+Significant events such as the Harlem Renaissance (a golden age of Black literature, poetry and art) or the creation of blues, jazz and rock music would not have been possible without the contributions of Black immigrants in the United States.

 Around 10% of individuals who come to the United States from Africa, the Caribbean, and Central and South America identify as Black.
-These individuals may come to the U.S. to temporarily visit, attend school, permanently immigrate on a family relationship or employment opportunity, and to seek asylum from persecution.
+These individuals may come to the U.S. to temporarily visit, attend school, permanently immigrate on a family relationship or employment opportunity, or seek asylum from persecution.